 In a forest, there lived three bulls: a red bull, a black bull and a white bull.
 Among them lived a lion.
 The lion never felt he was king of the forest.
 He felt outnumbered by three bulls, which he was.

 One day, the lion said to the red bull and the black bull: “That white bull is so large and white and can be spotted easily in through the trees of our forest.
-My color is similar to yours.
+My colour is similar to yours.
 Let me eat the white bull, and the three of us will blend in well together.
 Then we will be safe in the forest.”